 (k) Load Design.
-Emergency vehicle lanes and required driveways shall be designed, constructed, and maintained to accommodate the load of the largest apparatus typically used to respond to that location.
+Emergency access lanes and required driveways must be designed, constructed, and maintained to accommodate the imposed load of fire apparatus weighing up to 75,000 pounds with a minimum single axle weight of 27,000 pounds.

 (l) Bridges or Drainage Crossings.
-A bridge or drainage crossing on an emergency vehicle lane or required driveway shall be designed to accommodate the load of the largest apparatus typically used to respond to that location.
+A bridge or drainage crossing on an emergency vehicle lane or required driveway shall be designed to accommodate the imposed load of fire apparatus weighing up to 75,000 pounds with a minimum single axle weight of 27,000 pounds.
 The load limit shall be clearly posted at the approaches to the bridge.

 (m) Landscaping Maintained.
 Landscaping or other obstructions shall be maintained in a manner that provides unobstructed access for fire department operations.